 Nearly 90% of survey respondents indicated that employees are bringing at least one device to work, with smartphones and tablets the most common by far.
-45% of these devices were employee-owned (BYOD).
+Forty-five percent of these devices were employee-owned (BYOD) which makes BYOD security risks real.

 The same survey asked about corporate access policies.
 After all, these devices have the potential to introduce security risks when they are used to access corporate resources.
 According to Spiceworks survey responses from IT pros: